meadowl/MachineLearning/ML_HW2/README.md

 And this matrix can now be used to model the probabilities.

 Note that in the case of this implementation, the matrix produced holds both the probability and counts per edge.\
-For instance for the string "the cow":
+For instance for the strings "the cow" and "the castle":

 ```Python
      externalgraph[("the","castle")] = [2,2/3]